duglin/helloworld/README.md

 ## Prep

+To run the demo yourself, there are a couple of things you'll need to do.
+First, fork and clone this repo.
+Cloning alone isn't good enough because as part of the demo we will be updating some files and pushing them back to Github to demonstrate how to build new container images as your source code changes.

-After you fork and clone this repo you'll need to create a `.secrets` file in the root of the clone directory that looks like this:
+Once you're cloned the repo, you'll need to create a `.secrets` file in the root of the clone directory that looks like this:

 ```